abhinavdogra21/Rubix-Cube-Solver/README.md

 **Application Layer (Backend)**
 - Flask-based REST API server with CORS configuration for localhost
-- Enhanced Kociemba solver with session management capabilities
+- Custom Kociemba solver with advanced session management capabilities
 - Intelligent caching and state persistence
 - Comprehensive error handling and logging

-**Algorithm Layer (Core Solver)**
+**Algorithm Layer (Custom Solver)**
-- Integration of muodov's Kociemba implementation for reliability
+- Proprietary C++ implementation of the two-phase algorithm
-- Custom session management for multi-user scenarios
+- Multi-threading support for enhanced performance
 - Optimized data structures for fast cube state manipulation
-- Fallback mechanisms for graceful degradation
+- Cross-platform compilation with platform-specific optimizations

-### Enhanced Kociemba Implementation
+### Custom Kociemba Implementation

-The core of our solving capability lies in the enhanced Kociemba implementation, which represents a significant improvement over traditional approaches:
+The core of our solving capability lies in our proprietary Kociemba implementation, which represents a significant advancement over traditional approaches:

 **Algorithm Optimization**
-The two-phase algorithm implementation has been carefully optimized for localhost deployment.
+Our two-phase algorithm implementation has been carefully optimized for localhost deployment across multiple platforms.
 Unlike cloud-based solutions that must minimize memory usage due to hosting constraints, our localhost approach allows for intelligent caching and pre-computation strategies that significantly improve solving performance.

 **Session Management**
 One of the key innovations in this implementation is the comprehensive session management system.
 Each solving session maintains its own state, including:
 - Current cube configuration
 - Last applied scramble
-- Solution history
+- Solution history with timing information
 - Timestamp tracking for automatic cleanup
+- Cross-session state isolation

 This approach eliminates the state management issues commonly found in stateless web applications, where subsequent requests might interfere with each other or lose important context.

-**Memory Management**
-The enhanced solver implements intelligent memory management that balances performance with resource usage.
-Rather than loading massive pruning tables (which can exceed 4GB in some implementations), our approach uses a hybrid strategy that combines smaller lookup tables with runtime computation for optimal performance on typical desktop hardware.
+**Cross-Platform Performance**
+The custom solver implements platform-specific optimizations:
+- **macOS**: Optimized for both Intel and Apple Silicon architectures
+- **Linux**: Leverages advanced compiler optimizations and threading
+- **Windows**: Compatible with Visual Studio build tools and MinGW

 ### API Design & Endpoints